wafflepie/afformative/packages/afformative/README.md

 )
 ```

-This allows the users of this table component to write purpose-built formatters, making it possible to take other values in the same row into account.
+Data context allows the users of this table component to write purpose-built formatters, making it possible to take other values in the same row into account.
+For example, the following formatter would change the color of the cell value based on the previous value in the same row.

 ```js
 const rowTrendFormatter = makeFormatter((value, suggestions, { row, cellIndex }) => {